ReFusion: Learning Image Fusion from Reconstruction with Learnable Loss via Meta-Learning: Method

-where $\alpha_1$ serves as a tuning parameter. $\mathcal{L}_f^{int}$ and $\mathcal{L}_f^{grad}$ are the intensity loss and gradient loss.
-The weights $W_{a}$ and $W_{b}$ dictate the loss function's preference for the intensity information from each source image, whereas $V_{a}$ and $V_{b}$ reflect the emphasis placed on the gradient information.
-These parameters guide the fusion image to selectively extract pertinent information from the source images.
-Variations in $\theta_\mathcal{P}$ result in different sets of $W$ and $V$, thereby influencing the characteristics of the fusion loss. $\theta_\mathcal{P}$ is updated relying on the reconstruction loss in the in-step update, which is described in the next section.
-The reconstruction loss consists of intensity loss and gradient loss, and the specific formulation is presented as follows:
+where $\alpha_1$ serves as a scaling parameter, $\mathcal{L}_f^{int}$ and $\mathcal{L}_f^{grad}$ denote the intensity loss and gradient loss.
+The weights $w_{a}$ and $w_{b}$ determine the loss function's preference for the intensity information from each source image. $v_{a}$ and $v_{b}$ reflect the emphasis on the gradient information.
+These parameters enable the fusion process to selectively extract and incorporate pertinent information from the source images.
+Variations in $\theta_\mathcal{P}$ lead to different configurations of $w$ and $v$, thus affecting the characteristics of the fusion loss. $\theta_\mathcal{P}$ is updated based on the reconstruction loss during the in-step update process, as detailed in the subsequent section.

-where $\alpha_2$ is a hyperparameter. $Max(\cdot)$ operation is applied on a pixel-wise basis to mitigate imbalances in the reconstruction process, thereby promoting stability during the training phase.
+The reconstruction loss, comprising both the intensity and gradient losses, is specifically formulated as follows:

+where $\alpha_2$ is a scaling parameter.
+The $Max(\cdot)$ function, operating at the image pixel level, aims to balance the degree of the reconstruction among different source images and promote stability during the training phase.
+If the reconstruction loss of the source images converges to significantly different values, the fused image may closely resemble the more accurately reconstructed source image, leading to fusion failure.
+This will be further discussed in the ablation studies section.